omidciberi/SENATOR_BOT/README.md

 # lua-api-bot

-A simple telegram-bot wtitten in LUA
+A simple telegram-bot wtitten in LUA based on https://github.com/Imandaneshi/file-manager-bot

 # commands